muvaf/cloud-native-heroku/03-argocd.md

 creating the Helm chart.

-Since it may take too long, I wrote that custom action before the tutorial as an NPM package that we can add to our backend package of Backstage app.
+Since it may take too long, I wrote that custom action before the tutorial as an NPM package called [`@muvaf/create-argocd-application`][npm-pkg] that we can add to our backend package of Backstage app.

 ```
 # From your Backstage root directory